petertwigg/petertwigg.github.io/sessions.md

 ### Fees

 Payments can be made by cash, cheque or Paypal.
-Payal accepts Visa, MasterCard, American Express, Discover or ECheck.
+Paypal accepts Visa, MasterCard, American Express, Discover or ECheck.